A.B. Magil: Later life

 In 1958, Magil took full-time work in medical journalism.
 He continued Party activity as a member of the editorial board of the progressive monthly Jewish Currents and was member in a Party club of writers led by Si Gerson.

 Magil left the Party with many others in 1992 in the wake of the fall of the Soviet Union and joined the Committees of Correspondence for Democracy and Socialism.
 In his last decade, he continued to champion the need to build democratic unity to defeat the far-right Republican Party.
 He also partook in a Marxist discussion group.

 Personal and death

-He was known as "Abe" and Abraham.
+Magil was known as "Abe" and Abraham.

 Around 1940, Magil married Harriet Black, a psychiatric social worker who had been National Treasurer of the American Women's Congress; they were married for 63 years, until his death.
 They had one child, Maggie.

-He died in January 2003, aged 98.
+A.B.
+Magil died age 98 in January 2003.